cs3451-f21/cs3451-f21.github.io/_pages/instructors.md

 - by request

 ## TAs

-- Evan Goode (egoode6@gatech.edu)

-Office Hours and locations for TAs are posted on the front page of Canvas.
+Office Hours and locations for TAs are posted on [this page on Canvas](https://gatech.instructure.com/courses/196990/pages/ta-office-hours).